Aetherspace/green-stack-starter-demo/packages/@aetherspace/styles/README.md

 Tailwind has become an industry standard and we believe that the added learning curve of tailwind’s utility classes is worth the hassle of working with custom CSS-like classes at scale.

-Here’s [what tends to happen](https://twitter.com/ryanflorence/status/1673847474941997056) with other CSS class solutions in larger teams:
+Here’s a quick recap of [what tends to happen with other CSS class solutions](https://twitter.com/ryanflorence/status/1673847474941997056) in larger teams:

 - Some common shared class like `btn__previous` will change and break some UI elsewhere
 - Breakages like that will likely not be discovered until they’re in production